IHTSDO/snomed-gps-extractor/README.md

-# SNOMED CT Openset file creator
+# SNOMED CT GPS file creator

-A utility tool for extracting and processing SNOMED CT terminology data from an RF2 release and producing the SNOMED International openset format.
+A utility tool for extracting and processing SNOMED CT terminology data from an RF2 release and producing the SNOMED International GPS format.

 ## Overview